london-c/turl/README.md

 # turl
-A fast and flexible URL Shortener accessible by the Mac OS terminal.
+A blazing fast, fully flexible URL Shortener accessible by the Mac OS terminal.
 Turl is built on Google's [URL Shortener](https://goo.gl), and is adjustable in the Settings (or in the source code)